VictoriaShalabaeva/italian-cuisine-app/README.md

 - The website is responsive on many device sizes (down to 280 px).

+- The website allows users to Create, Read, Update and Delete recipes.
+This displays full CRUD functionailty.

+- Any user can:

+  - register an account,
+  - log in as an existing user,
+  - log out,
+  - view his profile page with a list of recipes that have been added,
+  - view, edit and delete recipes,
+  - see which user has created any particular recipe

 - The *Home* page:

   - contains an appealing background image and a Bootstap jumbotron-style component that catch the user's attention.

+- The *All Recipes" page:

+- The *Log In"